rainmanh/jumpscale_core8/docs/AtYourService/2_AYS_basics.md

 AYS repositories (repos) are Git repositories related to a service of which the full life cycle can be managed by AYS.

-There are two types of AYS repos:
+There are two types of repos used by AYS:

-- **AYS Template Repo** is a repo containing all data from which an actual instance can be deployed
+- **AYS Template Repo**
+    Repos containing all data (templates) from which an actual AYS instance can be deployed
-- **AYS Repo** is a repo containing an actual deployed instance
+- **AYS Repo**
+    Repos containing an actual deployed instances.

 See [AYS File Locations](AtYourServiceFileLocations.md) for more details.